 This is not anxiety in a casual sense.
 This is acute stress response — the same system that would activate if a predator entered the apartment.
 Knowing this frames how to calm a cat during fireworks correctly: we are not managing a preference, we are managing a physiological state that the cat cannot voluntarily exit on their own.

-7 Proven Secrets for How to Calm a Cat During Fireworks
+7 Safe Steps for How to Calm a Cat During Fireworks

 The most important physical intervention in how to calm a cat during fireworks is environmental — and it must be prepared before the event begins, not during it.